azurecitadel/azurecitadel.github.io/guides/citadel.md

 az group deployment create --name job1 --resource-group myRG --template-file azuredeploy.json
 ```                                                                                                   <- Closing triple backticks
 ```

+Note that the images for your individual article are usually stored alongside, i.e. the /labs/cosmosdb.md file uses images in /labs/cosmosdb/images/.

 The system also supports syntax highlighting for a number of languages.
 You can add the language or format name (i.e. html, bash, powershell, json) immediately after the opening triple backticks.
 If supported then the Rouge plugin will apply colour highlighting based on the syntax.